zwchang/house-prices-Lund-Sweden/README.md

 scrap 2500 properties sold in Lund for the past year (dated from 2020-10-30 to 2021-10-21) from [Hemnet](https://www.hemnet.se/), the go-to website where people look for housings in Sweden.
-Note that the data I collected are all public information, but for privacy concerns, I did not upload the downloaded webpages and generated full csv file which contain private info like addresses.
+Note that the data I collected are all public information, but for privacy concerns, I did not upload the generated full csv file which contain private info like addresses.
 These files can be provided upon request.